gtd/simplecov_checker/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-The `.resultset.json` file which is critical to the tests was generated via the generate_coverage.rb test simulation script.
-Note that if it needs to be updated you must run it directly from its parent directory:

-    cd spec/fixtures && ./generate_coverage.rb

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/gtd/simplecov_checker.

 ## License